A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

-Having this observation in mind and considering any arbitrary stable nucleus as target, let us discuss more precisely the cases which can be studied with AFTER@ALICE$_{CB}$ and AFTER@LHCb assuming the additional possibility of $^{16}$O beam.
-Using a gas target, the $p + ^4$He $\to \bar p +X$ process (with $p$ as a projectile) with slow emerging $\bar p$ falls within the acceptance of ALICE. \cf{fig:antiproton} shows the $\bar p$ kinematical reach for the ALICE CB for $pp$ collisions for which the ALICE CB performances are similar as for $p$He collisions.
+Having this observation in mind and considering any arbitrary stable nucleus as target, let us discuss more precisely the cases which can be studied with \AFTERALICECB and \AFTERLHCb assuming the additional possibility of $^{16}$O beam, as envisioned at LHC for a short period in Run 3~\cite{Jebramcik:2019eot}.
+Using a gas target, the $p + ^4$He $\to \bar p +X$ process (with $p$ as a projectile) with slow emerging $\bar p$ falls within the acceptance of ALICE. \cf{fig:antiproton} shows the $\bar p$ kinematical reach\footnote{The purpose of this plot is to show the kinematical range and the statistics available in the fixed-target set-up.
+We do not expect to obtain different results by using another Monte-Carlo code such as EPOS for instance.} for the ALICE CB for $pp$ collisions for which the ALICE CB performances are similar as for $p$He collisions.
 As expected, $\bar p$ with momenta as low as a few hundred MeV (which correspond to a rapidity difference between the He target and the $\bar p$, $\Delta y_{\mathrm{He}\bar p}$, as low as 0.4) can easily be detected.
 Such $\bar p$ with small $\Delta y_{\mathrm{He}\bar p}$ for $^4$He $+p\to \bar p +X$ correspond to the high-energy tail of the $^4$He $+p \to \bar p +X$ process ($^4$He as projectile), which is one of the leading process in the cosmic $\bar p$ spectrum.
 Similarly, using C, N or O targets, one can study the high-energy $\bar p$ tail for (C,N,O)$+p\to \bar p +X$.
 To the best of our knowledge no other experimental set-up can cover this high-energy limit.

-With an oxygen beam, the study of the low-energy $\bar p$ from $^{16}$O $+p \to \bar p +X$ as well as from $^{16}$O + $^4$He $\to \bar p +X$ processes would become possible, in the laboratory frame, which corresponds to the real astrophysical situation.
-In such a case, the ALICE CB would be able to access the very low energy domain, whereas the LHCb coverage would be similar as for previous He studies, \ie\ from 10 to 100 GeV.
-The $^{16}$O are the most abundant nuclei in our Universe after the hydrogen and the helium, so such experimental measurements will likely reduce the uncertainty of the cosmic $\bar p$ spectrum.
+With an oxygen beam, the study of the low-energy $\bar p$ in the laboratory frame from $^{16}$O $+p \to \bar p +X$ as well as from $^{16}$O + $^4$He $\to \bar p +X$ processes would become possible; this corresponds to the actual astrophysical situation.
+In such a case, \AFTERALICECB would be able to access the very low energy domain, whereas the LHCb coverage would be similar as for previous He studies, \ie\ from 10 to 100 GeV. $^{16}$O is the most abundant nucleus in our universe after H and He, such that such experimental measurements will likely reduce the uncertainty of the cosmic $\bar p$ spectrum.